Last modified April 9, 2021

 In addition, being fed by a standard micro USB port, we can use a normal powerbank to run the meter on battery (based on my tests we can expect a autonomy of up to 48 hours depending on the powerbank we use).

 I will also shortly publish a extension to equip our meter with internal lithium-ion battery (also called Li-Ion) with built-in charger (vote for her in the comments, the more people ask for her I will give it more priority).

 🌀 Home CO₂ Meter Options and Extensions

-The ESP8266 controller and the firmware it is based on are very powerful and we allows you to add endless possibilities.
+The ESP8266 controller and the firmware it is based on are very powerful and you allows you to add endless possibilities.

-Next, we are going to see some of the simpler possibilities that this carbon dioxide meter allows us.
+Then you will see some of the possibilities, simpler, that this carbon dioxide meter allows you.

-These extensions are those that are explained in this blog and in my YouTube videos (some have been contributions that users like you have made to the blog), but you can easily make many more extensions yourself.
+These extensions they are explained in detail in this blog and in my YouTube videos (Some have been contributions that users like you have made to the blog), but you can easily make many more extensions yourself.

 Add an OLED screen

-In the following article you can see the step-by-step tutorial to add an OLED screen to the meter, in case you prefer to see the values easily, without the need for a mobile or computer.
+In the following article you can see the step-by-step tutorial to add an OLED screen to the meter, in case you prefer to see the values easily, without using your mobile or computer.
 It is also interesting to be able use meter without Wifi connection.

 Add a custom box

-A custom box is the perfect complement to our meter.
+A custom box is the perfect complement to your meter.
 It will give a more professional finish and will protect the assembly from bumps and snags.

 Add notices and audible alarms

-You can easily add a buzzer and set alarms and warnings when certain CO2 levels are reached.
+You can easily add a buzzer and set alarms and warnings when certain levels of CO2 are reached.

 In this article you have a complete explanation with everything you have to do prepared to copy and paste.